Breast Reconstruction Surgeons

 Breast reconstruction includes surgical procedures that are performed to restore a breast’s natural appearance, shape and size following a mastectomy (surgical removal the breast).
 Breast reconstruction also can be performed for correction of changes due to partial removal of the breast (lumpectomy) and for congenital or developmental absence or abnormalities.

-Why should I choose to undergo breast reconstruction?
+Why should I choose to undergo breast reconstruction surgery?

 When can breast reconstruction be performed?

-Breast reconstruction may take place immediately following a mastectomy or may be delayed.
-Advantages of immediate breast reconstruction include fewer operations, improved cosmetic results, and less psychological distress.
+Breast reconstruction surgery may take place immediately following a mastectomy or may be delayed.
+Advantages of immediate breast cancer reconstruction include fewer operations, improved cosmetic results, and less psychological distress.
 Delayed breast reconstruction may be completed anytime following a mastectomy and is appropriate for those women requiring radiation therapy as part of their cancer treatment.
 Additionally, those patients who are unsure about breast reconstruction can always undergo reconstruction at a later time.
 There are many medical and personal factors that also contribute to the timing of breast reconstruction.
-This will be discussed with Dr. Steele at the time of your consultation.
+This will be discussed with your breast reconstruction surgeon, Dr. Steele, at the time of your consultation.

 How many operations will be necessary to obtain desired results?